jrcdsf/personia/README.md

 ## Description

-Personia API is designed to validate and setup a company hierarchy and generate employee hierarchy reports.
+Personia API is a service designed to validate and setup a company hierarchy and generate employee hierarchy reports.

+Before using the service you must create a valid user and login using the provided credentials since the access to the API is authenticated.

 ## Project setup